Recorded Webinar: Reducing Chargebacks with Browser-layer Intelligence (cside x Chargebacks911)

 Frequently Asked Questions

-No, because cside's core analysis happens on our proxy, completely invisible to attackers.
+No, because cside's core analysis happens on our infrastructure, completely invisible to attackers.
 CSP-based solutions like Page Shield are easily bypassed by attackers who compromise legitimate CDNs or create new domains that aren't on the blocklist.
 Since cside analyzes the actual script content rather than just the source domain, attackers can't bypass our protection by simply changing domains.
 Our AI-powered analysis catches malicious code regardless of where it's hosted, providing protection that domain-based blocking simply cannot match.

 Cloudflare Page Shield provides CSP violation reports showing which domains were blocked, but cside captures and archives the exact malicious code that was attempted.
 This gives you complete forensic evidence showing precisely what the attack looked like and what data it was trying to steal.
 Auditors get immutable proof of the attack code rather than just a report that a domain was blocked.

 Cside provides superior PCI DSS compliance because we maintain complete records of every script payload and security header change, covering both requirements 6.4.3 and 11.6.1.
-Page Shield only addresses domain-level blocking for 6.4.3 but lacks the comprehensive script content monitoring and historical tracking that 11.6.1 requires.
+Page Shield only addresses domain-level blocking for 6.4.3 but lacks the full script content monitoring and historical tracking that 11.6.1 requires.
 Our forensic-grade documentation creates the audit trail that compliance officers need.

 Payload analysis prevents attacks that domain blocking misses entirely.
 Attackers regularly compromise legitimate CDNs and inject malicious code into trusted domains that CSP solutions would allow through.
 Cside's deep code analysis catches these 'supply chain' attacks by examining what scripts actually do, not just where they come from.
 This approach blocks threats that domain-based protection cannot even detect.